Enforcement of the Anti-Money Laundering Act

 Customer due diligence, or knowing your customer, refers to collecting whatever information is needed about each customer to prevent money laundering and terrorist financing.
 The information that is needed varies depending on the customer.
 Knowing your customers means having all the necessary information available and up to date in your customer database for the entire duration of your relationship with each customer.

 A suspicious transaction is one that is for an unusually large amount or otherwise different from the usual business and transactions of the customer in question.
-If a transaction appears suspicious, the origin of the funds must be investigated.
+An attempt must be made to establish the origin of the funds of a suspicious transaction.

 The Finnish Anti-Money Laundering Act identifies a range of businesses and organisations operating in certain industries that have a legal duty to report suspicious transactions.
 The term ‘reporting entity’ is sometimes used to refer to these operators.
 Reporting entities are operators that, due to the nature of their business, are in a position to expose money laundering and terrorist financing or likely to become a target for money laundering and terrorist financing.